rm1984/Templates/README.md

 # WebTemplates
-A collection of web templates I made for fun
+A collection of HTML/CSS/JS web templates I made for fun.